 - Mi quang – Another Hoi An Specialty – thick-cut, broad, rice noodle that somehow manages to be soft, slippery and chewy at the same time.
 It’s served with a small amount of very rich broth and is usually topped with roasted pork, fresh lettuce, herbs and crunchy rice crackers.
 The wow factor comes in the form of a few boiled quail eggs, peanuts and small fried river shrimp, meant to be eaten with the shell on.
 Put this at the top of the what to eat in Hoi An list!

 - Banh vac – also known as white rose dumplings is a steamed rice flour dumpling with a centre of ground shrimp meat and its delicate folds do make it resemble a flower.

 - Banh xeo – A crispy savory fried pancake made of rice flour, water, turmeric powder, stuffed with slivers of fatty pork, shrimp, diced green onion, and bean sprouts.

 - Com ga – Hoi An’s version of chicken rice has exploded in popularity recently.
 The rice is cooked in flavourful chicken stock and served with shredded chicken (which has been boiled whole), herbs, thin slices of onion and a bowl of broth.
-Add lime and chilli to your taste and you’re all set with a hearty comfort food meal.
+Add lime and chili to your taste and you’re all set with a hearty comfort food meal.

-- Banh Mi – A fusion of French and Vietnamese, this baguette filled with a selection of mayonnaise, pate, cold cuts, barbecue pork, cilantro, herbs, pickled veg, chilli sauce is a staple throughout Vietnam.
+- Banh Mi – A fusion of French and Vietnamese, this baguette filled with a selection of mayonnaise, pate, cold cuts, barbecue pork, cilantro, herbs, pickled veg, chili sauce is a staple throughout Vietnam.